Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-94-the-waiting-stars.md

 “I happen to rather *enjoy* all my bones, thank you very much.”

-“Well, yeah, my love of big ‘ol *bones* was the whole point---”
+“Well, yeah, my love of big ‘ol *bones* was the whole point - ”

 As Leela was out building her taco empire, Naydra took up the solemn duty and spatulated Maaryi firmly ‘cross the nose in her place.